 If you are bewildered by such questions, let me help you out.

-If your plant is exhibiting symptoms like curling, wilting, drooping of the leaves, then it might have been subject to low humidity.
+If your plant is exhibiting symptoms like curling, wilting, and drooping of the leaves, then it might have been subject to low humidity.

 Philodendron giganteum adores a humidity higher than 60% of the relative humidity.

 Tips to Maintain High Humidity

 - The best method to maintain humidity around your plant is to use a humidifier.
 However, the technique might be slightly costly compared to others.

 - Another is to mist the leaves of your Philodendron using spray bottles.
 But, always ensure to mist them in the early hour of the day.